Our perspective on what matters

 Verifiable Credentials are digitally signed claims that let an issuer assert something about a person, organisation, or device, and let a verifier confirm it without direct integration to the issuer.
 They’re designed to be portable, privacy‑preserving, and interoperable across organisations.

-Verifiable Credentials (VCs) are the most common way organisations describe trusted digital credentials.
+Verifiable Credentials are the most common way organisations describe trusted digital credentials.
 They provide a standards-based way to issue, hold, and verify claims across organisations, platforms, and ecosystems.

-VCs also play a growing role in access management — enabling step‑up checks, partner access, and just‑in‑time access without hard‑wired integrations.
+Verifiable Credentials also play a growing role in access management — enabling step‑up checks, partner access, and just‑in‑time access without hard‑wired integrations.

 Ecosystem model

-VC ecosystems depend on a clean separation of roles.
+Verifiable Credentials ecosystems depend on a clean separation of roles.
 This preserves interoperability and lets organisations move at different speeds without breaking ecosystem coherence.

 Adoption patterns that scale